Hassana6870/github-tutorial/README.md

 ### Extra Credit

 ##### If you used `git init` in the wrong directory you have to use `rm -rf .git` to uninitialize.
 You can also remove a repository remotely by going into the repo, and then clicking on settings, then go down until you see **delete this repo** and then confirm.
+Furthermore, if you want to remove a repo in the IDE, you would have to `rm -rf name of the directory`.